normansolutions/normansolutions.github.io/content/Why I wrote a console app for accessing the iSAMS API.md

   - SQL
 ---

-Firstly, let me register that I **_much_** prefer writing raw SQL for iSAMS than using the official iSAMS REST API - there, I've said it!
+Firstly, let me register that I **_much_** prefer writing raw SQL when interrogating iSAMS than using the official iSAMS REST API - there, I've said it!

-_However_, I do entirely appreciate the necessity for an official API (e.g. security, consistency, potential database schema changes, futureproofing etc).
-As such, the need to embrace the iSAMS API is I feel, something of a requirement.
+_However_, I do entirely appreciate the necessity for an official API in order to cater for security, consistency, potential database schema changes & futureproofing etc. As such, the need to embrace the iSAMS API is I feel, something of a requirement.

 ## The Project - iSAMS Data Extraction Tool